xeodou/forex-app/README.md

 - Auto prettier your changes: `yarn prettier`
 - Lint your change: `yarn lint`

+### Adding E2E testing script

+The project is using [cypress](https://docs.cypress.io/) to write the E2E testing scripts.
+Please the read doc adding the proper testing script under `cypress/integration` folder.

 ### Build for production

 Please run the following command to create the production build.